jimanx2/docker-openvpn-client/README.md

 1. Q: What if my VPN have timeout disconnect?
 A: just run `docker restart vpnclient` to reconnect
 2. Q: What if my my VPN use username/password/mfa?
 A: you can modify `openvpn.rc` script to use `expect` script
+3. Q: How to use Git with this proxy?
+A: `git config http.proxy 'socks5://127.0.0.1:1337'`
+4. Q: What about terminal? ssh?
+A: use [tsocks](https://sourceforge.net/projects/tsocks/) `tsocks ssh myinternalhost`